Ivan-code-cloud/DiscordAiChatBot/README.md

 A human-like Discord bot built with **D++ (DPP)** - the Discord C++ Library.
 The bot sends natural messages, reacts to user messages, and replies in a conversational manner.

+Before Installing, transfer the files: .env and .gitignore to discord-bot-cpp

 ## Features

 ✅ **Human-like messaging** - Sends messages with natural variations and casual language